 - It appears that it is more helpful to have certainty about your decision– definitively leaving or staying produce the best outcomes but going back and forth between the two only makes things worse[iv].
 Obviously choosing whether to stay in an abusive marriage is a huge decision and some level of doubt and uncertainty is completely understandable.
 But the research shows that you should avoid acting until you’re totally sure what you want to do, and then stick to that decision.

-Once again we’ve created a bonus guide on safety planning.
-It outlines the steps you need to take if you have not yet left the relationship but you believe you may need to in order to be safe.
+This guide outlines the steps you need to take if you have not yet left the relationship but you believe you may need to in order to be safe.
 It also includes steps to take if you have already left and are still concerned for your safety.
 Normally bonus material is only available to patrons, but this guide is available to all for free.

 So conclusively leaving or staying in your abusive marriage are both better than moving from one to the other.
 Now let’s look at some reasons for and against leaving.